 Internal structure

-- A large number of local units: Instalco consists of over 100 local units in six disciplines and different geographical markets.
+• A large number of local units: Instalco consists of over 135 local units within five technical disciplines and different geographical markets.
 This leads to a good risk diversification for the group as a whole.

-- Flexible cost structure: Instalco has a large share of variable costs (approximately 50 percent of the costs are variable while approximately 34 percent are semi-variable).
+• Flexible cost structure: Instalco has a large share of variable costs (for the full year 2023, the company's costs were allocated accordingly: 40% materials, 36% employees, 16% subcontractors, 2% transport equipment, 6% other).
 Thus, the group can quickly adapt the cost base when market demand changes or for certain types of services or in a certain region.

 Market and customer structure

-- Risk diversification among customers: Instalco has more than 1,000 customers.
-The three largest customers represent approximately 20 percent of the group’s net sales.
+• Risk diversification among customers: Instalco has more than 2,000 customers.
+The five largest customers represent approximately 15 percent of the group’s net sales.
 However, Instalco’s customers, like Instalco, often have a decentralised structure where the client at the customer is local and where the service procurement decision is local, which means that the relationships with the three largest customers is made up of a large number of individual relationships between the customers and Instalco’s local units.

-- Strict internal decision model: Instalco has an authorisation procedure whereby all projects valued at less than SEK 20 million may be approved by the CEO of the local unit.
+• Strict internal decision model: Instalco has an authorisation procedure whereby all projects valued at less than SEK 20 million may be approved by the CEO of the local unit.
 If a project is valued over SEK 20 million approval is required from the Business Area Manager.
 If a project is valued between SEK 20 million and SEK 30 million, approval is required from both the local unit’s CEO and two Business Area Managers.
-If a project is valued over SEK 50 million, the CEO and the group chairman of the board must approve the project and the board to be informed.
+A project values between 50 to 75 million SEK requires the approval of the Business Areas Manager and Division Manager.
+Projects valued between 75 to 100 million SEK must be approved by the CEO and the group chairman of the board.
+Projects valued over 100 million SEK require the approval of the board.

 Type of projects

-- Instalco is mainly operating in the installation markets mid-size segment: Instalco considers itself to achieve an optimal combination of size and project risk.
+• Instalco is mainly operating in the installation markets mid-size segment: Instalco considers itself to achieve an optimal combination of size and project risk.
 Instalco’s project portfolio also includes large projects, which the group assumes on a selective basis, primarily with partnering as a form of collaboration.
-Instalco’s project portfolio includes more than 5 000 projects, of which 10 with an outstanding contract value in excess of SEK 50 million.
-Many of them has partnering as collaboration form.
+Instalco’s project portfolio includes several thousand projects.
+Instalco concentrates mainly on projects with a contract value of between SEK 1 million and SEK 75 million.
+More than 80 percent of our project revenue, excluding service work, currently derives from projects in this range.

-- Balance between fixed price and variable price: Approximately half of Instalco’s projects are fixed price projects, one third as collaboration projects and the rest in other compensation and collaboration formats.
+• Balance between fixed price and variable price: Approximately 40% of Instalco’s projects are fixed price projects, one third as collaboration projects and the rest in other compensation and collaboration formats.